grey-octopus/project_greenfield/README.md

 This project is built with using React,Redux, React Router, Node.js and Jest/Enzyme for testing.

 ### Product Overview
 The Product Overview module comprised of the image gallery, product options, and product information components.
-This module also required the implementation of a dark mode.
+This module also required the implementation of a dark mode toggle.

 #### Demos/Screenshots
 ##### Image Gallery
+The image gallery component allows the user to browse product images available for the product's currently selected style.
+The user can navigate available images by directly selecting images in the carousel (left-hand side) or by clicking the arrows on either side of the gallery.
+The gallery can also be expanded to provide for a more focused view.
 ![Image Gallery Demo](gallery.gif)

 ##### Product Options
+The product options component provides a view of the current product's category, name, price, and available styles.
+The user may select a style to view available sizes and product images.
+Once a size is selected, the user may then select a quantity, 'like' the product if desired, and add it to their cart.
 ![Product Options Demo](options.gif)

-##### Darkmode
+##### Dark mode
+A dark mode toggle is provided in the navigation bar.
+By default, the page will render the theme preferred by the user's browser (i.e., dark mode will be toggled automatically if the browser's theme is set to dark).
 ![Dark Mode Demo](darkmode.gif)

 ## Credits